 How Hard Is It to Tune a Piano?

 It’s not difficult to tune a piano, but it can be tricky to get the tuning right.
+It also depends on the type of piano.
+For example, digital pianos don’t require a lot of tuning.
 If you’re not confident in your ability to tune a piano, you can always take it to a professional tuner.

 Piano tuning is an art form and takes many years of practice to perfect.
 A good tuner will make sure that your piano is in tune with all of the other instruments in your home.